Metrics

 Stream the result to a single file with -:

-bca --paths /path/to/your/code metrics -O csv \
+bca metrics --paths /path/to/your/code -O csv \

 > metrics.csv